IRS Notice CP2000: What It Is and How to Respond

 The IRS sends out this notice when it believes there is a discrepancy between 1) the tax return you filed and 2) information reported to the IRS on tax forms such as W-2s and 1099s that were issued to your Social Security number.

-We, of course, were able to get this corrected by responding to the CP2000 by the deadline in the notice — more on this later.
+This is why it’s so important to respond to the CP2000 by the deadline in the notice rather than simply agreeing to — or ignoring — the IRS’s proposed figure; more on this later.

 How Soon After a Return Is Filed Does the IRS Issue Notice CP2000?